danishcake/make-self-extracting/README.md

 The embedded files are stored in an archive and appended to the shell script.
 The script then uses `tail` on itself to extract the archive to a temporary directory when run.

+## Remarks

+The code herein will probably work fine under older versions of Node.
+The limiting factor is the jest unit test library.

 ## Refences

 [linuxjournal](https://www.linuxjournal.com/node/1005818)